MySQL

 20

-A connection pool is used to reuse connections, which can reduce the number of connections to the database.
+The database connection pool is used to reuse connections, which can reduce the number of database connections.

 heartbeat.interval